Canon A-1 35mm Film SLR - With Sample Images

 Let’s talk about the battery, or power.

 I have owned the Canon A-1 now for about 3 months now, so it is still early days, but already I have cooked two batteries.
 How?
 Its simple, the camera has a power switch on the top, and if you forget to turn it back off or ‘L’ or off, the camera will consume power while sat idle, and a battery will deplete in a day or two.
-Since using this camera I have had to train myself to switch it off after each shot, but im not sure if I have made myself paranoid.
+Since using this camera I have had to train myself to switch it off after each shot, but i’m not sure if I have made myself paranoid.
 Other than that, the batteries are really cheap to buy online and easy to find, they don’t seem to be in shops.
+When a new battery is put inside the camera the battery light will blink really fast when holding the test button, after time the blinking will slow down.

 Canon A-1 power leaver.